How does monetary policy affect income inequality in Japan? Evidence from grouped data: The model

 \section{The model}

 In this section we describe the econometric approach.
-First of all, we introduce the static model to estimate the income distribution from grouped data.
-Following \citet{Nishino2011}, we assume a log-normal distribution of income which provides a good fit for Japanese data.\footnote{Alternatively one could estimate a Pareto distribution or more generally a generalized beta distribution, for the latter, however, it is not straightforward to calculate the Gini coefficient; see for example \cite{McDonald2008}.} Let $x \sim \LN(\mu,\sigma^{2})$, with $\LN$ denoting a lognormal distribution and associated probability density function (PDF) given by
+We start with outlining the basic idea of how to estimate an income distribution from grouped data.
+We follow \citet{Nishino2011} and assume that income $x$ is log-normally distributed\footnote{Alternatively one could estimate a Pareto distribution or more generally a generalized beta distribution, for the latter, however, it is not straightforward to calculate the Gini coefficient; see for example \cite{McDonald2008}.
+More recently, \citet{Kobayashi21} proposed a method to estimate Lorenz curves assuming more flexible distributions than the log-normal distribution.
+However, their method is not directly applicable to our modeling framework.
+That said, it should be noted that there is empirical evidence that the log-normal distribution fits Japanese income data well \citep{Nishino2011}.}, $x \sim \LN(\mu,\sigma^{2})$.
+The associated probability density function (PDF) is then given by

 The cumulative density function (CDF) is